eclipseisoffline/eclipsestweakeroo/README.md

 - Added `disableAllayItemUse` yeet, which disables giving items to allays.
   - When allays are dancing, you can still give them amethyst shards to duplicate them.
 - Added `disableOffhandUse` yeet, which disables being able to use items in the offhand.
-- Added `disableHorseJumpCharge` yeet, which disables the horse jump charge (pressing space once immediately uses the maximum horse jump height).
+- Added `disableHorseJumpCharge` yeet, which disables the horse jump charge and cooldown (pressing space once immediately uses the maximum horse jump height).
+Also disables the camel dash cooldown.
 - Added `disableOverlayRender` to disable rendering various overlays, such as the vignette, spyglass, carved pumpkin and powdered snow overlays.
 - Added `disableAllNamesInF1`, which hides all entity names when the HUD is disabled (vanilla Minecraft still renders the names of entities in teams).